 Q. What happens with the meets in bad weather?

 A. Meets will continue even if it's raining.
 In the event of thunder or lightning, depending on severity and proximity, a delay of meet may occur.
 The decision to delay a meet is made in collaboration with pool management and lifeguards and is not subject to negotiation.
 If a meet is delayed, swimmers may not leave the meet without first speaking to a coach or team representative.
 All of our teams will do their best to swim and finish the meet as long as it does not pose threat or danger to the swimmers.
 On rare occasion, it may be necessary to cancel a meet and in this case, the meet may or may not get rescheduled.
 Updates will be announced at the meet and also sent via Remind.

 Q. Where can I find swimmer times and results?

 A. During the meets, race results are published to Swimtopia Meet Maestro and you can access through the app.
 In the event Meet Maestro is not available, our volunteer scorers print the results and post them poolside.

 Q. What does it mean that my swimmer was marked as DQ (disqualified)?

-A. While no-one wants to see a DQ, sometimes it happens when swimmers are still perfecting new strokes and learning proper techniques etc. We look at DQs as an opportunity to further develop and refine swim skills.
+A. While no-one wants to see a DQ, sometimes it happens when swimmers are still perfecting new strokes and learning proper techniques etc. We look at DQs as training opportunity to further develop and refine swim skills.
 Our judges are volunteers and they work hard to provide a fair and balanced meet of races.
-Judges will always give the benefit of doubt to the swimmer, and when there is a need to, they will (begrudgingly) write a DQ slip.
-When judges submit a DQ, team managers are provided with additional information about the specific infraction.
-That information is passed to the coaches so they can work with swimmers to correct and adjust as needed.
+Judges will always give the benefit of doubt to the swimmer, and when they must, they will (begrudgingly) write a DQ slip.
+All DQ information is passed to the coaches so they can work with swimmers to correct and adjust as needed.
 Visit the Parent Resources page to view the Tip Sheet on how to avoid DQs.